hiulit/RetroPie-Godot-Engine-Emulator/README.md

 For example, if you download a game from https://itch.io/, the downloaded `.zip` usually contains 2 files: the executable and the game.
 The later is, most of the times, a `.pck` file.
 That's the one we want.
 Just copy it to `/home/pi/RetroPie/roms/godot-engine`.

-The script installs different versions of the "emulator" for maximum compatibility:
+The script installs different versions of the Godot "emulator" for maximum compatibility:

 - `2.1.6`
 - `3.0.6`
 - `3.1.2`
 - `3.2.3`

+### x86 Linux PC "emulator"

-If you are using an `x86` PC, the "emulators" used are Godot's export templates downloaded from https://godotengine.org/download/.
+If you are using an `x86` Linux PC, the "emulators" used are Godot's export templates downloaded from https://godotengine.org/download/.

 - `godot-engine-x.x.x-x86`

+### Raspberry Pi "emulator"

 For the Raspberry Pi, the script will auto-detect if you are using a `0/1`, a `2/3` or a `4` version and it will install the proper **FRT** "emulators".